-Partner with communities to identify opportunities to caused by overland flooding and hillside instability strong alignment of moderate alignment weak alignment See Natural Environment Focus Areas for more green infrastructure actions have had a direct effect on hillside instability, resulting in more frequent landslides.
+These unmitigated storm water events pollute our recreational and potable water supplies, and they have had a direct effect on hillside instability, resulting in more frequent landslides.
 Large areas with reduced vegetation have also exacerbated extreme heat, creating what is referred to as "the heat island effect."